shajra/nix-example/tools/spacemacs/README.md

 You can now invoke `emacs` and get the default Spacemacs experience.

-<a id="orgdb7a05f"></a>

-# Configuration
+# Configuration<a id="sec-3"></a>

 Spacemacs is extensible with what they call *layers*.
-This repository distributes four layers.
+This repository distributes five layers.
 Each is documented individually:

 -   [Extn-Spacemacs](./private/extn-spacemacs/README.md)
 -   [Extn-Haskell](./private/extn-haskell/README.md)